catenax-ng/tx-traceability-foss/docs/arc42.md

 ### Essential features

 * List and view manufactured parts based on BoM AsBuild
+* List and view planned parts based on BoM AsPlanned
+* Filter and search functionality on part views
 * Show detailed information on manufactured parts from AAS description assets and Aspects
 * Uses Submodels SerialPart, AssemblyPartRelationship and Batch
 * List and view Supplier parts (AssemblyPartRelationship) based on BoM AsBuild lifecycle